 McGuffey's Summer Reading Program is designed for school-age children in need of intervention during the summer break to either maintain their literacy skills or work to build their literacy skills.
-The Program is an intensive 3-week intervention from July 6-24.
-The students attending the 3-week Summer Reading Program are in grades Kindergarten through Middle School.
+The Program is an intensive 6-week intervention from June 22 - July 31.
+The students attending the 6-week Summer Reading Program are in grades Kindergarten through Middle School.
 The Program is designed to meet the needs, and build on the strengths, of students who may have struggled along their literacy path.

-- Using an intensive intervention lesson, students work one-on-one with teachers to develop an intensive instructional program to best meets the needs of their students.
+- Using an intensive intervention lesson, students work one-on-one with teachers to develop an intensive instructional program to best meet the needs of their students.

 - All instructional activities are based on student assessed needs and strengths.

 “The content was exactly the areas my son needed help with; his tutor was great!
 Super encouraging and positive and upbeat.
 He really enjoyed it.”